-How to Use Stitch Markers
+How to Use Stitch Markers in Crochet

+Stitch marker crochet will change your life.
 Learn the types of crochet markers and how to use them on your crochet projects!

+Why use stitch markers?
 Why do you need stitch markers?
 Stitch markers are optional but they are incredibly helpful when crocheting certain projects.
 Using them keeps you organized, on track, and prepared for the next step.

 If you are creating a pattern that has a repeat, using a stitch marker is a great way to help yourself remember that it is time for you to switch to a different kind of stitch, or repeat a stitch.

 Using a stitch marker at the beginning can be helpful for reminding you of a new row if you are crocheting in the round, or as an indicator for when it is time to increase or decrease a row as well.

 If you are working on larger projects, this can help you to mark how many stitches you've done.
 This way you can mark every 5, 10, 20, and more stitches just to keep yourself aware.

 These are also great for larger projects that you cannot finish in a night.
 This way you can see where you have left off and where to pick back up.

-How to Use Stitch Markers by Type
+How to Use Stitch Markers Video

 There are many different stitch markers that you can buy, find, or make yourself.
 However, not all stitch markers are useful for crochet.
 There are stitch markers that can be used for both knitting and crochet and then some that are better for one than the other.